furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Reference/installing_anaconda.md

 Once the environment is set up and activated, you are encouraged to run the test Jupyter notebook:

-    cd intro
+    cd LectureNotes/notebooks
     jupyter notebook Anaconda_Bayes_test.ipynb

-Other notebooks can be found in the subdirectories under topics.
+Other notebooks can be found in the subdirectories of the notebooks directory.

 ### Updating your conda environment for 8820